 Properties which require a Certificate of Fitness

-Certain properties in Northern Ireland must have a Certificate of Fitness if they are let to tenants.
+Certain properties in Northern Ireland must have a Certificate of Fitness in order to be let to tenants at a market rent.
 A certificate is issued if the property passes a fitness inspection carried out by the local council.

 If the property doesn't pass the inspection the council will issue a Notice of Refusal to Issue a Certificate of Fitness.
 The council will notify the Rent Officer and the Housing Executive that a Notice of Refusal has been issued.
 The Rent Officer will then restrict the amount of rent that you have to pay for the property.
 The Notice will include a list of works that the landlord will need to do in order to get a Certificate of Fitness.
 The landlord isn't under any obligation to carry out these repairs, but won't be able to charge a market rent until the condition of the property improves and the property is given a Certificate of Fitness.
 Until then, the tenancy will be a rent controlled tenancy.